move-coop/parsons/docs/census.rst

 Overview
 ********

-Connects to the Census API--it has been tested with the ACS and Economic Survey endpoints.
+Connects to the `Census API <https://www.census.gov/data/developers/guidance/api-user-guide.html>`_.
+It has been tested with the ACS and Economic Survey endpoints.

 .. note::
   Authentication